adamsilver/fdpb/seat-chooser.md

 6. We give the text control an attribute of aria-autocomplete of `list` which means *a list of choices appears from which the user can choose.*

 7. As W3 states, aria-expanded indicates whether the element, or another grouping element it controls, is currently expanded or collapsed.
 For us it's the *grouping element it controls* as it will indicate whether the suggestions are showing or not.

+8. In combination with #7 we give the option aria-selected="true".

+9. We use autocomplete=off to stop browser interfering with our component.

 Theo notes and questions:
 -The reason it has to empty itself is because I didn’t know about aria-atomic http://pauljadam.com/demos/aria-atomic-relevant.html